 Let’s all test these hypotheses before we shoot them down.

-Laughing helps us create, and creativity help us laugh.
+Laughing helps us create, and creativity helps us laugh.

 Research proves it.
 Creativity and humor are not two separate mental processes.